Marlowe-Haws/3D_Fractal/README.md

-# 3D_Fractal
+# 3D_Fractal Generator

+## Description
-A program that renders a 3D version of one of my fractal artworks.
+A Python program that renders a 3D version of one of my fractal artworks.

+You may choose a value for N, which will determine the size of the image.

+This image is composed of cubes attached to cubes at the corners according to some complicted rules.

+This program becomes exponentially more computationally intensive at high values of N (7+ depending on hardware).

+Keep this in mind and monitor resource usage, and/or feel free to use it as an informal stress test.

+##Installation
+I created this as a Python project in Microsoft Visual Studio.

+You only need 2 dependencies (and Python 3.12.8):

+1. pip install matplotlib

+2. pip install numpy

+Run the 3D_Fractal_Final_Version.py file.

+If you happen to also use Microsoft Visual Studio, I provided the .pyproj and .sln files.

+## How it works
 This was a rather complex task because the rules of the fractal are complicated.

 The rules involve starting with a framework of size N (how many layers to add initially), where cubes of progressively larger size are added to the 8 corners of an initiator cube of size 1x1x1.